 - Fill plate at buffet for them.

-- If the guest has hard of hearing then try to deal with them through the lip reading or body language or gestures.
+- If the guest has hard of hearing then try to deal with the guest through the lip reading or body language or gestures.

 Serving non-native or foreign language-speaking guests